Thompson Rivers University

 Founded 1970 | Kamloops, BC

-This profile appears in the 2022 Maclean’s University Guidebook.
+This profile appears in the 2023 Maclean’s University Guidebook.
 As part of a partnership with Maclean’s, Thompson Rivers University (TRU) has supplied additional photos and videos as indicated below.
 TRU did not have editorial input into the wording of the profile itself.

 Content provided by Thompson Rivers University (TRU)

-Thompson Rivers University offers 140 on-campus programs and another 60 programs through its Open Learning division.
+Thompson Rivers University offers 140 on-campus programs and another 60 programs online.
 They range from apprenticeships and certificates to bachelor’s, law and master’s degrees.
 A laddering system allows students to move from certificate and diploma programs to degrees.
-About 13,000 students study on campus, and more than 17,000 study online—almost 2,000 students do both.
-“At TRU we believe education comes through many paths.
+A second campus is located in Williams Lake, B.C.
+The campuses welcome a diverse student population that is nine per cent Indigenous and 20 per cent international.
+More than 14,000 students study on campus, and almost 15,000 study online—about 1,900 students do both.
+“At TRU, we believe education comes through many paths.
 From our unique mix of programs, available on campus and online, whether academics or trades, students will find a university like no other,” says president Brett Fairbairn.

-Students benefit from small class sizes, and some can participate in undergrad research even before they reach higher-level classes.
-TRU's main campus is flanked by 40 km of pine-shaded hiking trails and is a short drive from ski hills and lakes.
+Students benefit from small class sizes, and some undergraduates can even participate in research before they reach higher-level classes.
+TRU’s main campus is flanked by 40 km of pine-shaded hiking trails and is a short drive from ski hills and lakes.
 The Old Main building is a hub of student services, including a student employment centre, lounge, wellness centre and theatre.
-Recent developments include the Industrial Training and Technology Centre and the Chappell Family Building for Nursing and Population Health.
-TRU has converted a former warehouse into an early childhood education and research centre, complete with a non-profit daycare.
-Business students get practical investment experience at the new Raymond James Trading Lab.
-A second campus is located in Williams Lake, B.C.
-The campuses welcome a diverse student population that is 10 per cent Indigenous and 20 per cent international.
+Recent developments include the Industrial Training and Technology Centre, the Chappell Family Building for Nursing and Population Health, and the Early Childhood Education Centre, which opened in 2022 and includes a non-profit daycare.
+Meanwhile, business students get practical investment experience at the Raymond James Trading Lab, which opened in 2021, equipped with state-of-the-art trading stations.

 Standout Programs